CCGLP/UnityProcedural2DMap/README.md

 Create a new GameObject and add the component “ProceduralMap”.

 Change the map size, edit at will the properties and play the scene or click “Generate”.
+The property “CollisionPrefab” will take a prefab, in most cases you would like to add a Prefab with a SpriteRenderer and a BoxCollider2D.

 To generate a new map in another script add the next using directive :